nevalenaginda/Frontend-Zwallet/README.md

 ## Introduction

-Zwallet Web is an E-Wallet Application with PIN and Password security so that users can transact safely.
+Zwallet is an E-Wallet Application with PIN and Password security so users can transact safely.
+Other features are user profile, user search, and transfer history.
+This application was developed with NextJs and ExpressJs.

 ## Features